Department of Mathematics and Statistics

 Brief review of algebraic essentials, graphs, functions and their graphs, linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, systems of linear equations.
 Intended for students needing more preparation before taking MATH 1320 or MATH 1400.
 (Offered every Fall, Spring and Summer)

-Prerequisite(s): (MATH 0250 with a grade of C- or higher, Math Waiver per Advisor with a minimum score of 0250, MATH 0260 with a grade of C- or higher, or SLU Math Placement with a minimum score of 1200)
+Prerequisite(s): (MATH 0250 with a grade of C- or higher, Math Waiver per Advisor with a minimum score of 0250, MATH 0260 with a grade of C- or higher, SLU Math Placement with a minimum score of 1200, or MATH 1000 with a grade of C- or higher)

 Attributes: Mathematics BA Req (A&S)